IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.72.1 Scope

-This transaction is used to provide authorization information as part of a HTTP RESTful transaction.
-This transaction specified some headers and behavior that must be part of a HTTP RESTful transaction.
-The rest of HTTP RESTful transaction specification for the URL, parameters, other headers, and other transaction contents is in another profile or specification.
+This transaction is used to incorporate authorization information to HTTP RESTful transactions.

 ### 3.72.2 Use Case Roles